snmptt/snmptt/snmptt/docs/snmptt.md

 Please send me any comments - good or bad - to alex\_b@users.sourceforge.net.
 If you have any problems including converting trap files, please send me an email and include the file you are trying to convert and I will try to take a look at it.

 Please also send any bug reports, patches or improvements so I can fix / add them and add it to the next release.
-You can also use Sourceforge for [bugs](http://sourceforge.net/tracker/?group_id=51473&atid=463393) and [feature requests](http://sourceforge.net/tracker/?atid=463396&group_id=51473&func=browse).
+You can also use the [GitHub issue tracker](https://github.com/snmptt/snmptt/issues) or Sourceforge [bugs](http://sourceforge.net/tracker/?group_id=51473&atid=463393) and [feature requests](http://sourceforge.net/tracker/?atid=463396&group_id=51473&func=browse).

 # <a name="Integration-with-other-software"></a>Integration with other software